 The second piece of the puzzle is their prices, especially for people who own a small business or freelance.
 While some tax sites have prices of up to $90 for this kind of tax return, TaxSlayer charges just $47!

-Surviving the 2023 Tax Season
+Surviving The 2023 Tax Season

 There’s no doubt about it: tax season is stressful.
 No one likes going over their finances with a fine-tooth comb at the best of times.
 When you need to fill out a load of paperwork about your finances, it’s even more stressful.

+We all wish we could skip the bureaucracy, but filing your tax return is worth it.
+That bonus can help you achieve greater financial goals, and the time you spend dealing with your finances can open the door to better financial literacy.
 A kickstart for your savings goal and something to start us on the path to financial wellness?
 Yes, please!
-Find tips for budgeting your tax return right here on Penny Calling Penny, and stick around for more financial wellness tips.
+Find tips for budgeting your tax return here on Penny Calling Penny, and stick around for more financial wellness tips.
 You can survive and thrive during the IRS 2023 tax season, so don’t be afraid to start today!